 Remember in childhood, how your grandmother used to brew a cup of ginger tea whenever someone was under the weather?

-After all, bestowed with several health benefits, ginger tea is considered a remedial tonic that can heal several ailments.
+After all, bestowed with several health benefits, ginger tea1 is considered a remedial tonic that can heal several ailments.
 You will hardly find any household where this remedial tonic has not been made.

-However, with different cultures, the process of how to make ginger tea also differs greatly.
+However, the process of ginger tea also differs greatly among cultures.

 But do not worry!
-Stick to the article till the end as we share the easiest way of how to make ginger tea.
+Stick to the article till the end as we share the easiest way to make ginger tea.

 A. Benefits of ginger

-Native to Asia, Ginger belongs to the Zingiberaceae family and is considered to be one of the healthiest spices that can be used in our daily life.
+Native to Asia, Ginger belongs to the Zingiberaceae family and is considered one of the healthiest spices that can be used daily.

-Folk medicine even suggests that ginger may assist in soothing motion sickness and symptoms like dizziness, vomiting, cold sweats, and mild cold and cough.
-Regular ginger consumption can also against several heart ailments.
+Folk medicine even suggests that ginger may assist in soothing motion sickness and symptoms like dizziness, vomiting2, cold sweats3, and mild cold4 and cough.
+Regular ginger consumption can also be against several heart ailments.

-To encapsulate, some of the potential benefits of ginger are
+To encapsulate, some potential benefits of ginger are

-- due to the presence of gingerol, ginger has been used for ages and its benefits have been approved even in Indian Ayurveda.
+- due to the presence of gingerol; ginger has been used for ages, and its benefits have been approved even in Indian Ayurveda5.
 It is used to fight flu and cold, nausea, headache, and vomiting

 - ginger can treat morning sickness, especially during pregnancy.

-- ginger helps in reducing weight and burns extra calories.
+- Ginger helps reduce weight and burns extra calories.

-- ginger can help to fight osteoarthritis which usually leads to degradation of joints.
+- Ginger can help fight osteoarthritis, which usually leads to the degradation of joints.

-People who consume ginger daily are less likely prone to cough, flu, and viral fever.
+People who consume ginger daily are less likely to be prone to cough, flu, and viral fever.

 B. Benefits of ginger tea

 Ginger had traditionally been used for medical purposes.
-For non-caffeine lovers, a warm cup of ginger tea can be your go-to beverage.
+A warm cup of ginger tea can be your go-to beverage for non-caffeine lovers.
 It is a calorie-free drink that helps digestion, eases pains in the stomach, and can also help in reducing weight.
 It also helps women experiencing morning sickness.

 Ginger tea helps in detoxification as well as in alleviating inflammation.
 Ginger tea has antibacterial properties that help in soothing upset stomachs and ameliorating indigestion.

-Ginger tea is a great winter beverage as well as it helps people feel warm during the chilly winter days.
+Ginger tea is also a great winter beverage, and it helps people feel warm during chilly winter days.
 Ginger root relieves sore throat or any flu-related cramps.
 It can also help in preventing a cold.
-However, if you have acid reflux or other chronic problems you need medical advice before drinking ginger tea.
+However, if you have acid reflux or other chronic problems, you need medical advice before drinking ginger tea.

 Ginger also helps with swelling and chronic discomfort.
 It helps in easing problems associated with rheumatoid arthritis and osteoarthritis.

-To answer the question of how to make ginger tea, this immune-boosting, soothing and flavorful beverage can be easily made with the help of only a few pantry accessories.
-It can be made at any time of the day but most preferably prepared in the morning or in the evening to aid as a refreshment.
+This immune-boosting, soothing, and flavorful beverage can be easily made with the help of only a few pantry accessories.
+It can be made at any time but most preferably prepared in the morning or evening to aid as a refreshment.

-You will not get a definite answer for how to make ginger tea cause there are different variations of ginger tea, modified according to the taste of people in different regions of the world.
+You will not get a definite answer cause there are different variations of ginger tea, modified according to the taste of people in different regions of the world.

 However, the most popular brewed versions are